 If the total of your debts is still dauntingly large, remember how much you have already achieved.
 So £6,000 to go is still a lot, but if you have already paid off £2,000 of the highest interest debt, then you are making good progress.

-And if you are kicking yourself for getting a takeway last week, remember that this used to be a regular occurrence!
+And if you are kicking yourself for getting a takeway last week, remember that this used to do this twice a week!

 Get some support along the way